4th

 About the Relay:

-The Second Annual Relay for National Day for Truth and Reconciliation is a symbolic event that serves as a catalyst for reflection, learning, and solidarity.
+The Fourth Annual Relay for National Day for Truth and Reconciliation is a symbolic event that serves as a catalyst for reflection, learning, and solidarity.
 It is a collective journey, inviting individuals, families, and organizations to participate in a physical or virtual relay, representing our shared commitment to truth and reconciliation.

 This relay is more than a race or a walk; it is an opportunity for participants to connect with the experiences and struggles faced by Indigenous peoples throughout Canada’s history.
 By engaging in this event, we acknowledge the legacy of residential schools, Indian Day Schools and affirm your dedication to fostering understanding, empathy, and change.